alexxandraSalazar/alexxandraSalazar/README.md

 - 🌱 Currently diving into the world of web development.
-- ❤️ Passionate about web technologies; aspiring Frontend web developer and UI/UX designer🤞🏻💚😝.
+- ❤️ Passionate about web technologies; aspiring Frontend web developer and UI/UX designer🤞🏻💛☀️.

 ## 💚My Favsss: